Whitby UK Travel Guide - Things To Do | Off Beat Pathfinder UK

 Is Whitby good for a UK break?

 Yes.
-Whitby is a strong offbeat UK break if you want Abbey ruins, goth weekends, fish and chips, harbour walks, and folklore.
+Whitby is a strong offbeat UK break if you want abbey ruins, goth weekends, fish and chips, harbour walks, and folklore.
 It is best planned as Coastal Break rather than a generic stop on a rushed route.

 What kind of traveller is Whitby best for?